oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Title (`title`) has value type `string` with 1 or more characters and gives the document producer the ability to apply a canonical name or title to the vulnerability.

+# 4 Tests

+The following three subsections list a number of tests which all will have a short description and an example which breaks the test.

+## 4.1 Mandatory Tests

+Mandatory tests MUST NOT fail at a valid CSAF document.
+A program MUST handle a test failure as an error.

+## 4.2 Optional Tests

+Optional tests SHOULD NOT fail at a valid CSAF document without a good reason.
+Failing such a test does not make the CSAF document invalid.
+These tests may include information about features which are still supported but expected to be deprecated in a future version of CSAF.
+A program MUST handle a test failure as a warning.

+## 4.3 Informative Test

+Informatiove tests provide insights in common mistakes and bad practices.
+They MAY fail at a valid CSAF document.
+It is up to the issuing party to decide whether this was an intended behavior and can be ignore or should be treated.
+These tests may include information about recommended usage.
+A program MUST handle a test failure as a information.

 # 4 Safety, Security, and Data Protection Considerations

 CSAF documents are based on JSON, thus the security considerations of [RFC8259] apply and are repeated here as service for the reader: